mdn/webextensions-examples/beastify/README.md

 ## What it shows ##

 * write a browser action with a popup
+* how to have different browser_action images based upon the theme
 * give the popup style and behavior using CSS and JS
 * inject a content script programmatically using `tabs.executeScript()`
 * send a message from the main extension to a content script